rust-lang/rust-forge/src/infra/other-installation-methods.md

   demand.
 If you need to install Rust without access to the internet, `rustup` is not suitable.
 - Preference for the system package manager.
-On Linux in particular, but also on macOS with [Homebrew], and Windows with [Chocolatey] or [Scoop], developers sometimes prefer to install Rust with their platform's package manager.
+On Linux in particular, but also on macOS with [Homebrew], [MacPorts] or [pkgsrc], and Windows with [Chocolatey] or [Scoop], developers sometimes prefer to install Rust with their platform's package manager.
 - Preference against `curl | sh`.
 On Unix, we usually install `rustup` by running a shell script via `curl`.
 Some have concerns about the security of this arrangement and would prefer to download and run the installer